epfl-SDP/android/wiki/Home.md

 ![ExpectedGradle](image/ExpectedGradle.png)

-If your tab isn't like the one on the screen shot, go to `File->Settings...->Experimental`, inside `Gradle` section, uncheck `Do not build Gradle task list during Gradle sync`
+If your tab isn't like the one on the screenshot, go to `File->Settings...->Experimental`, inside `Gradle` section, uncheck `Do not build Gradle task list during Gradle sync`

 ![GradleSettings](image/GradleSettings.png)